DebXD/twitter-media-scraper/README.md

 2. Make a project with read and write access.

-2. Get your Credentials and paste it on the `config.env`.
+2. Get your Credentials and paste it on the `config.py`.

 ## Install Requirements :